Holic75/Baldurs-gate-dnd-3.5/README.md

 – 8th level: Endless Berserk: Berserker can prolong her rage if the combat lasts too long, while enraged she can spend an extra use of her Rage to prolong it for a new full duration, she does not feel the tiring effects until the end of this new Rage, she can continue to prolong the Rage as long as she has Rages.
 – 12th level: Improved Power Attack: Power attack damage bonus is increased to +5.
 – 16th level: Supreme Power Attack:  Power attack damage bonus is further increased to +6.
-– 18th level: Immortal Berserker: The hit points of enraged Berserker can not be reduced below 1, but at the end of Rage Berserker receives 1 point of damage which can kill her if she has only 1 hit point.
+– 18th level: Immortal Berserker: The hit points of enraged Berserker can not be reduced below 1, but at the end of Rage Berserker receives 15 points of damage which can kill her if she has fewer hit points.
 Note: although her hit points can not be reduced below 1, Berserker can still be killed by spells like Slay Living, Disintegrate and others.
+– 20th level: Tireless Berserk: Berserker is no longer winded after Rage.
 – 20th level: Last Berserk: Berserker gains one use per day of special form of Rage called Last Berserk.
 It has the same effect as normal Rage and Berserker also receives +10 damage bonus on damage rolls (to a total of +15).
 However it can not be prolonged and after it ends Berserker can no longer use Rage for next 8 hours.
-– Gets one bonus feat at levels 22 and 28.
+– Gets one bonus feat at levels 22, 25 and 28.

 Disadvantages:
 – Becomes winded after berserking: -2 penalty to Armor Class, to-hit rolls, and damage rolls.